Hej!

 Yes, I know how to work with Figma.

 A good design is not just about aesthetics - it's about creating an experience that's both beautiful and user-friendly.
-With a focus on usability, accessibility, and user research, I'll ensure that your product is designed with your users in mind.
-Knowing tools like Figma helps me in any assignment.
-Despite not being my strong suit I am not afraid to lay my hands on component libraries or building screens.
-I mean, I also did this website on my own (with a little help).
+With a focus on usability, accessibility, and user research, I'll ensure your product is designed with your users in mind.
+Knowing tools like Figma helps me with any assignment.
+Despite not being my strong suit, I am not afraid to get hands-on with component libraries or build screens.
+I mean, I also built this website myself (with a little help).

 facilitation